kalihale/s25/_lectures/lect03.md

 [{{site.lect_repo}}/tree/main/{{page.num}}]({{site.lect_repo}}/tree/main/{{page.num}})

 # Topics
-- Linked List as an Abstract Data Type: We'll review the Linked List data structure and contrast a procedural implementation with an OOP style implementation
+- Linked List as an Abstract Data Type: We'll review the Linked List data structure and contrast a custom implementation with std::list
 - Initialization routines for ADTs - parameterized constructors
 - We'll discuss the what, why, and how of operator overloading in C++